27 Most Famous Wrestling Moves of All Time

 Come on, we’re talking about choreographed moves in predetermined matches.
 Why does any of this matter?

-Because finishers are how wrestling creates its moments, Stone Cold’s Stunner on Vince McMahon represented rebellion against authority.
+Because finishers are how wrestling creates its defining moments.
+Stone Cold’s Stunner on Vince McMahon represented rebellion against authority.
 When Daniel Bryan made Batista tap at WrestleMania 30, it represented the underdog finally winning.
-When Becky Lynch made Charlotte tap with the Dis-arm-her, it signified the women’s revolution.
+When Becky Lynch made Charlotte tap with the Dis-arm-her, it signified the women’s revolution arriving at the top of the card.

 Frequently Asked Questions